AARP Eye Center

-In this situation, an individual receiving the average SSDI benefit (about $1,361 a month as of April 2022) and no other income could qualify for Medicaid.
+In this situation, an individual receiving the average, estimated SSDI benefit of $1,483 a month in 2023 and no other income could qualify for Medicaid.
 However, some states set the cap at 100 percent of the poverty level ($13,590 individual; $27,750 family of four) or use other criteria to determine eligibility.

 You may still be able to get Medicaid if your income from SSDI is above the limit — especially if you have high medical bills.
 Some states have “spend down” programs that allow you to subtract health care expenses from your income to get it under the Medicaid ceiling.

 For more information on eligibility and the application process, check the Medicaid & CHIP (Children's Health Insurance Program) page at HealthCare.gov, the federal government's online marketplace for health coverage; or contact your state Medicaid agency.